d2l-ai/d2l-en/chapter_computer-vision/ssd.md

 :label:`fig_ssd`

 Next, we will describe the implementation of the modules in :numref:`fig_ssd`.
-First, we need to discuss the implementation of category prediction and bounding box prediction.
+First, we need to discuss the implementation of class prediction and bounding box prediction.

-### Category Prediction Layer
+### Class Prediction Layer

-Set the number of object categories to $q$.
-In this case, the number of anchor box categories is $q+1$, with 0 indicating an anchor box that only contains background.
+Set the number of object classes to $q$.
+In this case, the number of anchor box classes is $q+1$, with 0 indicating an anchor box that only contains background.
 For a certain scale, set the height and width of the feature map to
 $h$ and $w$, respectively.
 If we use each element as the center to generate $a$ anchor boxes, we need to classify a total of $hwa$ anchor boxes.
 If we use a fully connected layer (FCN) for the output, this will likely result in an excessive number of model parameters.
-Recall how we used convolutional layer channels to output category predictions in :numref:`sec_nin`.
+Recall how we used convolutional layer channels to output class predictions in :numref:`sec_nin`.
 SSD uses the same method to reduce the model complexity.

-Specifically, the category prediction layer uses a convolutional layer that maintains the input height and width.
+Specifically, the class prediction layer uses a convolutional layer that maintains the input height and width.
 Thus, the output and input have a one-to-one correspondence to the spatial coordinates along the width and height of the feature map.
-Assuming that the output and input have the same spatial coordinates $(x, y)$, the channel for the coordinates $(x, y)$ on the output feature map contains the category predictions for all anchor boxes generated using the input feature map coordinates $(x, y)$ as the center.
-Therefore, there are $a(q+1)$ output channels, with the output channels indexed as $i(q+1) + j$ ($0 \leq j \leq q$) representing the predictions of the category index $j$ for the anchor box index $i$.
+Assuming that the output and input have the same spatial coordinates $(x, y)$, the channel for the coordinates $(x, y)$ on the output feature map contains the class predictions for all anchor boxes generated using the input feature map coordinates $(x, y)$ as the center.
+Therefore, there are $a(q+1)$ output channels, with the output channels indexed as $i(q+1) + j$ ($0 \leq j \leq q$) representing the predictions of the class index $j$ for the anchor box index $i$.

-Now, we will define a category prediction layer of this type.
+Now, we will define a class prediction layer of this type.
 After we specify the parameters $a$ and $q$, it uses a $3\times3$ convolutional layer with a padding of 1.
 The heights and widths of the input and output of this convolutional layer remain unchanged.